YLS_banner_crop_0003_GLC.jpg

 Benjamin Alter

-Benjamin Alter is an Arthur Liman Public Interest Fellow at the National Association for the Advancement of Colored People (NAACP), where he focuses on redistricting, voting rights, and the 2020 Census.
+Benjamin is an Arthur Liman Public Interest Fellow at the National Association for the Advancement of Colored People (NAACP), where he focuses on redistricting, voting rights, and the 2020 Census.

 A graduate of Yale College and Yale Law School, Ben has previously worked at the U.S. Treasury Department, the Council on Foreign Relations, and Foreign Affairs magazine.
 He has written for the New York Times, the National Interest, the Atlantic, and Lawfare.